fahmed10/MPSLInterpreter/README.md

 ## Running Tests

-If using Visual Studio, change the configuration to 'Test' and run.
-Otherwise, run `dotnet run -c test` from the command line.
+If using Visual Studio, you can use Test Explorer.
+Otherwise, run `dotnet test` from the command line.